stratdev3/SimpleW/readme.md

         // but
         // test with http://localhost:2015/api/test/user/stratdev/xx will
         // return a http code 500 as the "xx" cast to integer
-        // will thrown an exception
+        // will throw an exception
         [Route("GET", "user/{login}/{year}")]
         public object User(string login, int year) {
             return $"Hello {login}, you're {year} year old.";